kmfu/kmfu.github.io/_pages/about.md

 Biography
 -----
-Kaiming (Kimi) Fu is a doctoral student in the Electrical and Computer Engineering at the University of California, Davis.
-He is working with guidance from Prof. [Stavros G. Vougioukas](https://faculty.engineering.ucdavis.edu/vougioukas/research/lab-members/) and Prof. [Brian N. Bailey](https://baileylab.ucdavis.edu/people/index.html).
-His research is interdisciplinary, incorporating his expertise in engineering and computer science to focus on machine learning, computer vision and robotics.
-His research interests include:
+Kaiming (Kimi) Fu earned his Ph.D. in Electrical and Computer Engineering from the University of California, Davis, where he worked under the guidance of Prof. [Stavros G. Vougioukas](https://faculty.engineering.ucdavis.edu/vougioukas/research/lab-members/) and Prof. [Brian N. Bailey](https://baileylab.ucdavis.edu/people/index.html).
+His research was interdisciplinary, combining expertise in engineering and computer science to focus on machine learning, computer vision, and robotics.
+(Note: This page is no longer actively updated.)

-* Multispectral and Synthetic Imaging for Tiny Object Detection.
-* Integrated 2D and 3D Fruit Mapping for Optimized Harvesting Simulation and Planning.
-* Simulation Design and Optimization for Robotics, along with Conducting Interference Analysis using CUDA and Voxel Technology.

 Challenges
 -----